baileyoteri/MGO_CSCI_575_Project/README.md

 # MGO_DQN_CSCI_575_Project
 Code and instructions for Bailey Oteri's CSCI 575 final project - Multigroup Optimization using DQN RL.
 Instructions for running code will be in the folder of the script.
+Tutorial pt 1 is just the following steps, and was too large to add to github because each step takes a few min to download all of the libraries.
+Tutorial pt 2 starts right after the following steps have been completed, and the github repository has been downloaded as a zip file.

 # Initialization Steps
 ## 1. ) Create Conda enviorment
 I highly reccomend using a conda enviorment to dowload everything so it is easy to delete afterwards.